hpi-schul-cloud/schulcloud-server/apps/server/README.md

 - `nest:prebuild` remove existing data from previous build
 - `nest:build` compile the applications typescript ressources from apps/server to dist folder, keeps legacy js-code where it is
 - `nest:build:all` currently executes `nest:build`, could additionaly build static assets
-- `nest:doc:serve` builds code documentation and module relations into /documentation folder and serves it on port :8080
-- `nest:start` starts the nest application // TODO how?
+- `nest:start` starts the nest application on `localhost:3030`
 - `nest:start:dev` run application without build from sources in dev-mode with hot-reload
 - `nest:start:debug` run application in dev-mode with hot-reload and debug port opened on port :9229
 - `nest:start:prod` start applicaiton in production mode, requires `nest:build` to be executed beforehand
+- `nest:docs:build` builds code documentation and module relations into /documentation folder
+- `nest:docs:serve` builds code documentation and module relations into /documentation folder and serves it on port :8080 with hot reload on changes

-# How to statically check the code
+# How to test the nest-application with jest

+ NestJS must not use _.test.[ts|js] as filename but instead either \*.spec.ts for unit-tests beside tested files or \*.e2e-spec.ts in test folder for end-to-end tests.
+This ensures legacy/feathers/mocha tests can be separated from jest test suites.

+The application must pass the following statement which executes separate checks:

+- `nest:test` executes all jest (NestJS) tests with coverage and eslint

+To test a subset, use

+- `nest:test:all` execute unit and e2e tests
+- `nest:test:e2e` execute e2e tests only
+- `nest:test:spec` execute unit tests (without e2e) only

+- `nest:test:cov` executes all jest tests with coverage check

+- `nest:test:watch` executes changed tests again on save
+- `nest:test:debug` executes tests with debugging

 - `nest:lint` run eslint to report linter issues and apply formatting
 - `nest:lint:fix` run eslint to report and auto-fix fixable linter issues and apply formatting

-# How to test the application?

-- `nest:test` executes all jest  (NestJS) tests, to separate them from existing tests, not use _.test.[ts|js] as filename but instead either \*.spec.ts beside tested files or \*.e2e-spec.ts in test folder
-- `nest:test:watch` executes changed tests again on save
-- `nest:test:cov` reports coverage results
-- `nest:test:debug` executes tests for debugging
-- `nest:test:e2e` execute e2e tests only
-- `nest:test:spec` execute spec tests (without e2e) only

-## Static Code Analysis

-Based on `npm run nest:test:all` you can ensure the code is accepted to be merged.
-This executes all tests, checks for linter issues and code coverage.
+# Quality gates

+With coverage on tests and static code analysis we ensure some quality gates which are all handled by running `nest:test`:

+- ESLint with prettier ensures formatting and static code analysis to pass, see `.eslintrc.js` for details.
+- Tests ensure functional requirements via unit & e2e tests.
+- Coverage on tests ensures a coverage of 80% on NestJS code, see `jest.config.ts` for details.

+Gates are part of pull request checks.

+# Legacy (feathers) testing with mocha

+- `npm run test`
+- To run a single test, use `npm run mocha-single -- <path/to/unit.test.js>`.

 ## How to get full documentation